pluginsclub/wp-debug-toolkit/README.txt

 Toggle WP_DEBUG **🔴ON** or **🟢OFF** from the wp-admin bar.

-WP_DEBUG Toggle allows you to Enable [WP_DEBUG](https://wordpress.org/support/article/debugging-in-wordpress/) with one click to **log PHP, database and JavaScript errors** when you need to, and disable it when you're done.
+WP_DEBUG Toggle allows you to Enable [WP_DEBUG](https://wordpress.org/support/article/debugging-in-wordpress/) with one click to **log PHP or MySQL related errors** when you need to, and disable it when you're done.
 No need to manually edit wp-config.php file.

-For more free WordPress plugins please visit [plugins.club](https://plugins.club/).
+For more free WordPress plugins please visit [♣️ plugins.club](https://plugins.club/).

 == Installation ==